nisarg73/nginx-lb-proxy/README.md

 Address 10: 172.19.0.10 nginx-lb-proxy_app_6.nginx-lb-proxy_load-balancer
 ```

-- Here localhost's `port 3110` was binded to proxy container's `port 80`.
-So all the requests from `localhost:3110` will be mapped to `proxy-server:80`.
-Also, none of the app containers are not binded to localhost, so all the app servers are running independently on `port 3110` for their respective containers.
+- Here localhost's `port 3110` was binded to proxy container's `port 3110`.
+So all the requests from `localhost:3110` will be mapped to `proxy-server:3110`.
+Also, none of the app containers are not binded to localhost, so all the app servers are running independently on `port 3110` for their _respective containers_.

 ```
 $ docker ps